What are the course fees?

 Every attempt is made to vary the time each week to cater for all global time zones.

 Questions can be submitted each week in advance for this who can’t make the call.

 ALL Q&A calls are recorded and available on the student portal for that who can’t attend.

 Can I apply for CPD/CEU/CCE points?

-The course offers students the equivalent of 20 hours of professional development training, which is formally recorded on a certificate after course completion.
+The SCHOLAR program offers students the equivalent of 20 hours of professional development training, which is formally recorded on a certificate after course completion.

 The certificate of completion states students have completed training in ‘Applied Neuroscience and Brain Health’.
 The course is NOT a professional qualification.
 It is for professional development purposes.

 The Neuroscience Academy is an approved provider of CCE with the International Coaching Federation (18.29 hours CCE + 3.81 hours RD).
 See here for ICF details.